corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Localisation

-This mod is mostly localized for every language supported by Stellaris - mainly because it uses the built-in localisation.
+This mod is somewhat localized for every language supported by Stellaris - mainly because it reuses the built-in localisation.

-The updated Full Military Service species right now enforces that necrophage empires cannot select it for non-main species and needed a tooltip.
-I created this tooltip by taking the first half of the second bullet point from the built-in localisation for the necrophage origin's effects, `civic_tooltip_necrophage_effects` in the file `localisation/<language>/necroids_l_<language>.yml`.
-In English that is "Only Necrophage Pops may be leaders."
-If I have destroyed your language and you'd like to suggest a better translation, please leave a comment or message me.

-I also found that the built-in localisation for `any_galaxy_species_trigger` was incorrect and referred to a "Number of Species in the Galaxy" when instead it should say "Any Species in the Galaxy" (English).
-I've attempted some tooltip splicing to get the right translations for other languages (except Simplified Chinese).
-As above, please comment or message me if I have massacred your language and you would like to help.

-However, the new edict to declare Battle Thralls as Honored Protectors is not localised - that is because it is my original writing.
+However, the new edicts to declare Battle Thralls as Honored Protectors or Bio-Trophies as Organic Advisors are not localised - that is because it is my original writing.
 The English text is used as a placeholder for other languages.
 If you want to translate it into your language, please leave a comment or message me.

 ## Known Issues